-From January 1, 2019 through December 31, 2019, the Board of Directors, Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee each met or acted without a meeting pursuant to unanimous written consent 23 times, 6 times, 3 times and 2 times, respectively.
+From January 1, 2019 through December 31, 2019, the Board of Directors, Audit Committee, Compensation Committee, Nominating and Corporate Governance Committee and Capital Allocation Committee each met or acted without a meeting pursuant to unanimous written consent 23 times, 6 times, 3 times, 2 times and times, respectively.
 All directors attended at least 75% of all board meetings and committee meetings of which they are members.